octopus-network/substrate-ibc-deliverable/m2/README.md

 * [Client update based on Beefy protocol](https://github.com/informalsystems/ibc-rs/issues/1775)
 * [new variant needed in the enum of commitment_proof](https://github.com/informalsystems/ibc-rs/issues/1945)
 * [height.increment() not needed for Beefy](https://github.com/informalsystems/ibc-rs/issues/1845)
-* [Allow Timeout UNORDERED channel without proof of absence](https://github.com/cosmos/ibc/issues/620): Some chains do not have ability to provide proof of absence, like Substrate based chains.
-Therefore, the proof of [timeout](Some chains do not have ability to provide proof of absence) is pending in code [here](https://github.com/octopus-network/ibc-rs/blob/6e5f6c196dad0acde4aafb379b39bd01ba5a0724/relayer/src/chain/substrate.rs#L1518) and [here](https://github.com/octopus-network/ibc-rs/blob/6e5f6c196dad0acde4aafb379b39bd01ba5a0724/relayer/src/chain/substrate.rs#L1521).
+* [Allow Timeout UNORDERED channel without proof of absence](https://github.com/cosmos/ibc/issues/620): Some chains do not have the ability to provide proof of absence, like Substrate based chains.
+Therefore, the proof of [timeout](Some chains do not have the ability to provide proof of absence) is pending in code [here](https://github.com/octopus-network/ibc-rs/blob/6e5f6c196dad0acde4aafb379b39bd01ba5a0724/relayer/src/chain/substrate.rs#L1518) and [here](https://github.com/octopus-network/ibc-rs/blob/6e5f6c196dad0acde4aafb379b39bd01ba5a0724/relayer/src/chain/substrate.rs#L1521).
 * [commitment_proof for non-Cosmos chain](https://github.com/confio/ics23/issues/80)

 ## Other Issues